 - First, it has minimal set-up costs – B2C eCommerce businesses are the most affordable to start.
 Second, you can begin this eCommerce web design business with almost nothing, especially if using dropshipping.

 - Maximizes sales volumes – The web designs for B2C businesses encourage regular sales.
 Therefore, cash is kept flowing, such that the business owners are guaranteed a steady flow of income.

 - While the B2C eCommerce model is not very tolerant, you can make passive income a business owner can still make much money while sleeping.
 This is made possible by the fact that the business web designs are kept running 24/7.

 The following are two demerits of the B2C eCommerce model:

-- It demands more customer service – As more consumers shop online, their expectations for eCommerce increase day by day.
+- First, it demands more customer service – As more consumers shop online, their expectations for eCommerce increase day by day.
 Therefore, with a B2C eCommerce web design, you can expect to deal with more questions, orders, complaints, and even product returns at times.

 Business-to-Business (B2B) Model

-With the Business-to-Business model, a business owner can choose to sell existing products or their skills to other established businesses.
-Alternatively, a person can create their own unique products, then sell these to other businesses on a wholesale basis.
+With the Business-to-Business model, a business owner can sell existing products or their skills to other established businesses.
+Alternatively, a person can create their unique products and then sell them to other companies wholesale.